spanner/radiant-reader-extension/README.md

 ## Layouts

 We use the share_layouts extension to wrap the layout of your public site around the pages produced by the reader extension.
+You can designate any layout as the 'reader layout': in a single-site installation put the name of the layout in a `reader.layout` config entry.
+In a multi-site installation you'll find a 'reader layout' dropdown on the 'edit site' page.
+Choose the one you want to use for each site.

-The details of the layout are up to you: as long as it calls `<r:content />` at some point, it'll work.
+The layout of the layout is up to you: from our point of view all it has to do is call `<r:content />` at some point.
 Ideally it will call `<r:content part="title" />` too.
-There is also a breadcrumbs part if that's required.
-In many cases you can just use your existing site layout and the various forms and pages will drop into its usual compartments.
+There is also a `breadcrumbs` part if that's required.
+In most cases you can just use your existing site layout and the various forms and pages will drop into its usual compartments.

 ## Using readers in other extensions

-...is the idea.
 The reader admin pages are properly registered with the AdminUI as collections of parts, so you can override them in the same way as the other admin pages.

+Most of your controllers will want to inherit from `ReaderActionController`.

 Marking a reader as untrusted does nothing much here apart from making them go red, but we assume that in other extensions that will have some limiting effect.